By ·Updated May 2026

 Frequently Asked Questions

-How many independent coffee roasters are in Salt Lake City?
+How many independent coffee roasters are in Salt Lake City and the Wasatch Front?

 Where can I buy locally roasted coffee in Salt Lake City?

-Do Salt Lake City coffee roasters ship nationwide?
+Which Salt Lake City roasters ship coffee nationwide?

 More City Guides